yoselita/aerosols4wrf/README.md

 1. The model type (evaluation or GCM run):

-	<br/>Set the **model="MERRA"** if a MERRA file will be processed.
-The script converts the MERRA2 AOD aerosol data downloaded from [link](https://b2share.fz-juelich.de/records/?		community=a140d3f3-0117-4665-9945-4c7fcb9afb51&sort=mostrecent&page=1&size=10) (NOTE: the raw data are available at the [NASA Earth Science Data](https://goldsmr4.gesdisc.eosdis.nasa.gov/data/MERRA2_MONTHLY/M2IMNXGAS.5.12.4/), with an account needed to access the data), to the format readable by WRF.
+	* For the evaluation run set the **model="MERRA"** and a MERRA2 files will be processed ([CORDEX protocol](https://cordex.org/wp-content/uploads/2021/05/CORDEX-CMIP6_exp_design_RCM.pdf)).
+The script converts the MERRA2 AOD aerosol data that you should download from [link](https://b2share.fz-juelich.de/records/?community=a140d3f3-0117-4665-9945-4c7fcb9afb51&sort=mostrecent&page=1&size=10) (NOTE: the raw data are available at the [NASA Earth Science Data](https://goldsmr4.gesdisc.eosdis.nasa.gov/data/MERRA2_MONTHLY/M2IMNXGAS.5.12.4/), with an account needed to access the data), to the format readable by WRF.

-	<br/>If a GCM multyear output will be used for preparing the aerosol input for WRF, then set the **model="GCM"**.
-Note that paths to files and AOD variable name in the file should be adjusted to the user's data (in NorESM2 the AOD550 variable is named "od550aer")
+	* If a GCM multyear output will be used for preparing the aerosol input for WRF, then set the **model="GCM"**.

+	<br/> **Note:** Paths to the files and AOD variable name in the file should be adjusted to the model that is used (e.g. in NorESM2 the AOD550 variable is named "od550aer")

-2. Set the start and the end date,
+3. Set the start and end dates

-3. Set the domain (e.g. d01, d02)
+4. Set the domain (e.g. d01, d02)

 The main script [create_aersol4wrf_input.sh](./create_aersol4wrf_input.sh) uses 2 ncl scripts:
 1. [grid_corners.ncl](./grid_corners.ncl) - the NCL script that converts WRF grid to a SCRIP convention file for an easy interpolation with cdo.